 Want a sampler of how confusing thyroid math can get?

 – TSH goes up when thyroid function is low (TSH stands for Thyroid Stimulating Hormone).

 – Your thyroid makes T1, T2, T3 and T4 but your mainstream doc will probably only check TSH, and maybe free T4.

 – T3 is 4-fold more potent than T4, because T3 is the active form of thyroid hormone.
 Keep this in mind when changing doses (for instance, prescription T3 at a dose of 25 micrograms = T4 at a dose of 100 micrograms)

-- Natural Dessicated Thyroid?
-1 grain of Armour Thyroid is the same as 60mg, which consists of T3 at 9 mcg together with 36 mcg of T4.
+– Natural Dessicated Thyroid?
+1 grain of Armour Thyroid is the same as 60 mg, which consists of T3 at 9 mcg together with 36 mcg of T4.
 Naturethroid?
-Oh Jeez! !
-1 grain is 65mg..h my gosh– you get the picture!
+Oh, Jeez! !
+One grain is 65 mg… and oh my gosh, you get the picture!

 Here’s the math I most want you to know:

 1. In 2002, the American Association for Clinical Chemistry (AACC) lowered the normal range for TSH to 0.3-2.5.
 Most docs don’t know this and are still using the old, pre-2002 range!
 Laboratories too.
 AACC reported that: “In the future, it is likely that the upper limit of the serum TSH euthyroid reference range will be reduced to 2.5 mIU/L because 95% of rigorously screened normal euthyroid volunteers have serum TSH values between 0.4 and 2.5 mIU/L.” They also stated that “a serum TSH result between 0.5 and 2.0 mIU/L is generally considered the therapeutic target for a standard L-T4 replacement dose for primary hypothyroidism.”
 (Quotes from Mary Shomon’s website – thank you, Mary, for your awesome advocacy!)